 Upon completion of a B.A. in Mathematics, a graduate will:

 - Solve problems using standard operations on fundamental mathematical objects while showing the connection to the mathematical ideas and theories behind these operations.

 - Formulate and analyze quantitative models to solve real world problems using mathematical and statistical techniques.

-- Make appropriate use of technology to solve mathematical problems and to analyze data.
+- Apply technology to solve mathematical problems and to analyze data.

-- Communicate effectively quantitative ideas both orally and in writing to a range of audiences.
+- Express quantitative ideas both orally and in writing to a range of audiences.